 But there are many environments on earth that are low in oxygen (i.e., hypoxic), and despite the critical importance of oxygen in supplying cellular energy, animals can be found living in most of them.
 These environments include the subterranean, the high-altitude, and the aquatic.
 Animals living here risk their ability to supply ATP via OxPhos, and subsequently, risk upsetting the balance of energy supply and demand.
 When this scale tips too heavily towards the demand side, the animal’s orderly state becomes compromised and death is sure to follow.
 But as animals are found living—even thriving—in these hypoxic environments, they are maintaining the balance somehow.

-I explore how animals concurrently use aerobic metabolism, anaerobic metabolism, and metabolic depression (i.e., their HMRs) to survive hypoxia, and how and why this varies among different species.
-I am particularly interested in metabolic depression, the least studied (but hypothesized to be the most effective) of the hypoxic survival strategies.
-I address these questions using fishes because hypoxia tolerance has evolved numerous times independently among the fishes owing to environmental hypoxia being highly prevalent in aquatic habitats.
+We explore how animals concurrently use aerobic metabolism, anaerobic metabolism, and metabolic depression (i.e., their THRs) to survive hypoxia, and how and why this varies among different species.
+We are especially interested in metabolic depression, the least studied (but hypothesized to be the most effective) of the hypoxic survival strategies.
+We address these questions using fishes because hypoxia tolerance has evolved numerous times independently among the fishes owing to environmental hypoxia being highly prevalent in aquatic habitats.
 Studying hypoxia tolerance using fishes therefore allows for effective comparisons that aid in understanding the general concepts of hypoxia tolerance (e.g., a comparison of two fish species that have independently evolved tolerances of hypoxia may shed light on universal traits enabling that tolerance).

-To measure the HMR, I have built an apparatus called a calorespirometer that simultaneously measures a fish’s oxygen uptake, anaerobic ATP production rate, and metabolic depression under a variety of environmental conditions.
-These studies have revealed the HMR to be a plastic response, changing with the biology of the animal and the abiotic aspects of its hypoxic environment.
+To measure the THR, we have built an apparatus called a calorespirometer that simultaneously measures a fish’s oxygen uptake, anaerobic ATP production rate, and metabolic depression under a variety of environmental conditions.
+These studies have revealed the THR to be a plastic response, changing with the biology of the animal and the abiotic aspects of its hypoxic environment.

 Why this research is important